Condensation, Damp and Mould

 Warmth versus Ventilation

-You may think that you are losing heat by opening windows or ventilating your home, but what you are actually doing is allowing warm moist air to escape and letting cool dry air enter.
+By opening windows and ventilating your home, you are letting warm moist air escape and letting cool dry air in.
 It is cheaper to heat dry cool air than it is to heat warm moist air!
-So if you have trickle vents, use them.
-Or open your windows slightly for a short period of time - between 30 minutes and one hour.
-Don't leave your windows open all day.

 Six Steps to Reducing Condensation and Mould Growth